ZeusCoderBE/ZeusCoderBE/README.md

 <h1 align="center">Hi everyone 🫷, I'm Quang Huy, or Zeus for English name</h1>
-<h3 align="center">I am a 4th-year Data Engineering student aiming to advance my career in the field of AI Engineering, with 7 months of
+<h3 align="center">I am a 4th-year Data Engineering student aiming to advance my career in the field of AI Engineering, with 10 months of
-hands-on experience in data analysis and model development, particularly in the field of Generative AI.
-My expertise lies in Natural Language Processing (NLP) and developing AI-driven solutions, including optimized information retrieval systems and advanced chatbots.
-I aim to leverage cutting-edge AI technologies to enhance decision-making, increase productivity, and streamline business processes.
-By harnessing these technologies, I strive to drive innovation and deliver impactful solutions that maximize the value of data and help organizations achieve their strategic goals. </h3>
+experience in data analysis and AI model development, focusing on NLP and Generative AI.
+I aspire to build cutting-edge AI solutions such as chatbots and information retrieval systems to drive innovation, optimize business processes, and support data-driven decision-making.</h3>

 - 💬 Ask me about **https://www.tiktok.com/@zeuslamai**
 - 📫 How to reach me **hdang1696@gmail.com**